 Need to have a right mindset for the right price

 Their mission was to democratize the personal assistant.
-What flows out from this is the need for a price that’s digestible to the professional individual.
+What flowed out from this was the need for a price that’s digestible to the professional individual.
 “We see x.ai as a core piece of the technology infrastructure.
 In the same way that email is a core piece of that infrastructure,” Syman underlined.
-In conclusion – it is necessary to everyone!
+In conclusion–it is necessary for everyone!

-Seems like, x.ai is an essential tool for your work.
-Whether you’re a professional or someone who is entering the workforce.
+Whether you’re a professional or someone who is entering the workforce it looks like, x.ai could be an essential tool for your work.
 “Thinking about the problem with that mindset.
-Knowing and believing that we’re actually changing norms, leads you to quickly understand where you need to land on price in terms of scale,” Syman says.
+Knowing and believing that we’re changing norms, leads you to quickly understand where you need to land on price in terms of scale,” Syman says.
 Finally, the team was ready to deal with the issue of SaaS pricing model.

 It’s all in the details

 So, they build their ideal customer.
-To the details.
+To the specifics.
 Who that was, job titles, company size, location and, also, pain points.
-But most importantly what it takes to get someone to pay for the Professional edition. x.ai gained exposure through organic word of mouth and a formal referral program.
-In this way, they reached the first group of beta users.
+But, most importantly what does it take to get that someone to pay for the Professional edition. x.ai gained exposure through organic word of mouth and a formal referral program.
+This way they were able to reach to their first group of beta users.

 The company also enjoyed good press.
 They focused on the creation of a “schedule Nirvana” for customers.
-As a result, it led to beta user growth.
+The result led to beta user growth.
 “Growth has been driven by our existing customer base encouraging other folks in their network to sign up,” Coulombe explains.

-Also, they had one more thing went in they favor.
-The product was easy to take across from beginner to professional level.
-Once the team starts using it, other departments and partners get wind of it.
-So, it was a good way to increase business.
+Finally, they had one more in their favor.
+The product was easy to take across from the beginner to the professional level.
+Once the a starts using it, other departments and partners get wind of it.
+So, it was an excellent way to increase business.

 Return On Investment

-The key component of x.ai pricing strategy was to deliver value.
+The key component of x.ai pricing strategy was delivering value.
 No one gets a personal assistant anymore.
-Among company’s most advanced clients where people with the most scheduling-related pain.
-Their research reveals it.
-In addition, the mid-tier price point wasn’t a big deal for users.
-Because it delivers a huge value.
+Among company’s most advanced clients where people with the most scheduling-related pain points.
+Besides, the mid-tier price point wasn’t a big deal for users.
+Because it ultimately delivered a considerable value.

-As a result, they made a simple calculation.
-Showing customers how much time the would save using their product.
+As a result, they made a simple calculation showing customers how much time they would save using their product.
 It was a clear demonstration of ROI in their marketing.
-Hence calculated the losing of ten hours per month only to scheduling meetings.
-Therefore, this was a clear sign for their users.
+Presenting the loss of ten hours per month only on scheduling meetings was a clear sign for their users.

 The team builds a long-term business vision.
 Trying to understand how different prices can relate to each other.
 “Our starting point was conveying that the core product utility is the same across all editions,” says Coulombe.
 Consequently, they start thinking about which users are interested in which features.